Abhay1402/SLOT-MACHINE/README.md

-Slot Machine Game 🎰
+ 🎰 Slot Machine Game
-This is a simple text-based slot machine game built with Python.
-The game allows users to deposit money, place bets on multiple lines, and spin the slot machine to try their luck.
+This is a fun, text-based slot machine game where you can test your luck by placing bets and spinning the reels!

-Features:-
-This is a simple text-based slot machine game where players can deposit money, place bets on up to three lines, and spin the machine to try their luck.
-The game features randomized slot results, and players win based on matching symbols.
-The winnings are calculated according to predefined symbol values, and the balance is updated after each round.
-Players can continue playing as long as they have enough balance or choose to quit at any time.

-How To Play:-
-To play, start by running the script in a Python environment.
-First, enter the amount you want to deposit.
-Then, choose how many lines (1-3) you want to bet on and set your bet amount per line.
-Once the bet is placed, spin the machine and check if you win.
-The game will display the slot results, the amount won (if any), and update your balance accordingly.
-You can continue playing until you decide to quit or run out of funds.
+ 🔥 Features
+✅ Deposit money before playing
+✅ Bet on 1 to 3 lines
+✅ Randomized slot machine results 🎲
+✅ Win based on matching symbols 💰
+✅ Track your balance after each spin

+ 🎮 How to Play
+🎯 Step 1: Start the game by running the script in a Python environment.
+💵 Step 2: Enter the amount you want to deposit.
+🎰 Step 3: Choose how many lines (1-3) you want to bet on.
+💰 Step 4: Set your bet amount per line.
+🔄 Step 5: Spin the machine and check if you win!
+🏆 Step 6: Your balance updates after each round—keep playing or quit anytime!

+🚀 Try your luck and see how much you can win! 🎲💵